 Degradation (reduced tree cover) critically threatens biodiversity in the world’s largest savanna.
 Southern African savanna woodlands are unique ecosystems providing global benefits as carbon stores and habitats for rich biodiversity, and local benefits directly supporting 150 million livelihoods.
 Degradation here is widespread – impacting 17% of wooded land area – but ground data to elucidate its mechanisms and impacts on people and nature are lacking.
 My research aims to develop an understanding of degradation dynamics in southern African woodlands that is inclusive of local needs as well as national and international conservation goals.

 Combining ecology with social science data will show changing ecosystem contributions to wellbeing over time and from multiple perspectives, synergies and trade-offs between social and environmental goals.
-This research has implications for targeted interventions and policy: for biodiversity, local communities and climate change mitigation, informing equitable and effective land management for socioecological savannas in Tanzania and across Southern Africa.

 A poster I created summarising my research for the 2019 University of Edinburgh School of Geosciences Conference; you can also find the PDF version here.